-The existing literature focuses on the optimal choice of covenants conditional on the financing taking place through a loan.
-Cov-lite loans are unmonitored loans and hence are more similar to bonds than to traditional monitored banks loans.
-Why is it that firms fund themselves through cov-lite loans rather than bonds?
+The existing literature focuses on the optimal choice of covenants conditional on the financing taking place through a loan, but we focus here on the choice between cov-lite loan issuance and bond issuance.
+Cov-lite loans are unmonitored loans and hence are more similar to bonds than to traditional monitored bank loans.
 If a loan and a bond have the same covenant package, a critical difference between a loan and a bond is that, under the current regulatory regime, a bond is a security while an investment in a syndicated loan is not (de Fontenay (2014)).
-Since a bond is a security, a bond issuance has to be registered with the SEC (though some exemptions exist) and a firm registering a bond offering with the SEC has to make periodic disclosures to the SEC.
-A firm that registers an offering with the SEC is subject to the anti-fraud provisions of the securities laws, so that it has different legal exposures from a private firm.
+If a bond is issued publicly, the issuer is subject to periodic disclosure requirements.
+Further, the bond is a security subject to the anti-fraud provisions of securities laws.
+As discussed later, a bond can also be issued subject to Rule 144a.
+With such an issuance, the bond is subject to securities laws but the issuer is not subject to periodic disclosures because of having issued the bond.

-If a firm is a public firm subject to SEC regulation, issuing a bond does not change its periodic disclosure obligations.
+If a firm is a public firm subject to SEC regulation, issuing a bond publicly does not change its disclosure obligations.
 Hence, for such a firm, the fact that a loan is not a security has a limited disclosure benefit unless the firm expects that it might choose to deregister during the life of the bond.
 If the firm decides that it is better off private, it likely would have to buy back the bonds to avoid periodic disclosures, so that it would then have to raise funds through a leveraged loan.
 It is obviously easier for a firm that believes it likely that it will go private to raise funds through a loan in the first place.

-Being subject to SEC regulation has both costs and benefits for firms issuing bonds.
+Being subject to securities laws has both costs and benefits for firms issuing bonds.
 Investors benefit from greater protections, which can lead to a lower cost of funds.
-However, the disclosures required in the bond offering and the subsequent periodic disclosures have costs for firms.
+However, the public disclosures required in the bond offering and the subsequent periodic disclosures have costs for firms.
 First, there are administrative costs.
 Second, there are potential competitive costs, as a firm may have to disclose information publicly that is useful to its current or potential competitors.
 If a private firm issues a bond to the public that requires it to register the offering with the SEC, it essentially becomes a public firm.
 Some firms choose to become public through bond issuance.
 Glushkov, Khorana, Rau, and Zhang (2018) find that 18% of firms going public do so through bond issuance from 1987 to 2016.
 Public firms are subject to the Sarbanes-Oxley Act, which imposes further obligations on firms.
 These obligations are controversial and many firms view them as costly.
+Lastly, and importantly, a lender through a loan can receive confidential information from a borrower that is not public information.
+An investor through a bond cannot receive such information.